 The Code of Conduct for Advocates prescribes the uniform rules of conduct for and principles of ethics of the profession of advocate, which are binding for all advocates.
 Currently, the "Code of Conduct for Advocates", approved by the General Assembly of the Chamber of Advocates back in 2012, is in effect.
-Whereas, the main principles of the rules of conduct of advocates and their regulations need to be prescribed by law, which will be a guide when prescribing the code of conduct for advocates.
+In this context, it is necessary to take measures aimed at reforming the rules of conduct.